garylirocks/quickrefs/azure-networking.markdown

 Private endpoint is a special network interface, there are some known limitations.

-- Network policies like NSGs were not supported for private endpoints, you need to explicitly disable them on the subnet hosting the endpoints.
+- Network policies like NSGs were not supported for private endpoints, you need to explicitly disable them on the subnet hosting the endpoints. (*other resources in the subnet are still governed by NSG*)

 - NSG and UDR support for private endpoints are in **public review** now